sqlxpert/lights-off-aws/README.md

        !Equals [!Ref Enable, "true"]
    ```

-3. Add the following below, and indented at the same level as, the `Type`
+3. Add the following under the `Type` attribute of the resource definition for
-   attribute of the resource definition for any expensive resource that you
+   any expensive resource that you would like Lights Off to create and delete
-   would like Lights Off to create and delete on schedule:
+   on schedule:

    ```yaml
        Condition: EnableTrue